 Dropping a scan job at our drop-box location is easy.
 Instructors (or their designated runners) can drop scan jobs at the dropbox located inside the FSU Testing Center:

 Open Monday-Friday, 8 am - 4 pm

 Scanning clients with a valid FSU parking permit may park in one of the three, 20-minute loading zones (yellow-lined spaces labeled "Loading Zone") in front of the Testing Center.
 Instructions and request forms for dropping off your scanning job are posted at the dropbox.
 When your results are ready, we will email you (usually by close of the following business day).
 You can then view scanning reports and data online.

-Though you're under no obligation to retrieve your scanned forms, you are welcome to contact us and set a time to pick them up.
+Though you're under no obligation to retrieve your scanned forms (these can now be viewed online in the Job Tracking System), you are welcome to contact us and set a time to pick them up.
 Forms that are not picked up are stored for one year and then shredded.